 As a member of NC-SARA, Waldorf only needs home state authorization to offer distance education to students residing in any other SARA member state.
 A list of NC-SARA states can be viewed at the following link: NC-SARA map.

-Waldorf was initially approved by the Alabama Commission on Higher Education on September 4, 2013.
+Waldorf was initially approved by the Alabama Commission on Higher Education (ACHE) on September 4, 2013.
+Effective March 4, 2019, Waldorf is exempt from programmatic review by the ACHE due to revisions to their administrative procedures.

 Waldorf is also licensed by the State of Alabama, Community College System, formerly the Department of Post-Secondary Education pursuant to the Alabama Private School License Law, Code of Alabama, Title 16-46-1 through 10 (Certificate number 14-1512-I).
 Waldorf was initially licensed on June 26, 2014.